dharFr/blog/source/_posts/2012-03-31-queued-ajax-requests-with-jquery-and-coffescript.md

 title: "Queued ajax requests with jQuery and Coffescript"
 date: 2012-03-31 21:46
 comments: true
-categories:
+tags:
 - Coffeescript
-- Javascript
+- JavaScript
 - jQuery
+- jQuery plugin
 - Deferred objects
-- jQuery plugin
 ---

 I recently had to queue a few ajax requests.
 I wrote a little piece of Coffeescript+jQuery to provide a reusable way of doing it.
 Using jQuery's [Deferred](http://api.jquery.com/category/deferred-object/) objects and CoffeeScript makes the task really easy.

 <!--more-->